JakubBlaha/XtremeUpdater/README.md

 **Bugfixes**
   - Fixed the *Play now* button.
   - Fixed scanning directories to be enormously slow in some cases.
+  - Fixed bug causing the GUI to stop rendering after a *popup* was displayed.
+  - Fixed bug causing the *popup* when showing the license from the *settings* to have grey background.

 **Other**
   - A lasting notification will be shown when scanning dlls.